leoserpa14/flask-rest/README.md

 Important: With the latest flask-sqlalchemy module, everytime I tried to make a request for the API, I would get a KeyError: 'SQLALCHEMY_TRACK_MODIFICATIONS'.
 Found in StackOverflow that if I installed the version 2.1.0 of flask-sqlalchemy the problem would go away, which it did, but ideally I would find the source of the problem and use the latest version of the package. #TODO https://realpython.com/flask-connexion-rest-api-part-2/

-Part 3: This part teaches how to set relations between different tables and why this is important, teaching us the relational database concept. https://realpython.com/flask-connexion-rest-api-part-3/
+Part 3: This part teaches how to set relations between different tables and why this is important, teaching us the relational database concept.
+So we created a second table of "notes" which any kind of "people" object may or may not have.
+It's a one-to-many relationship. https://realpython.com/flask-connexion-rest-api-part-3/